Indiana free child care assistance from the Development Fund.

 The size and turnaround time of the waiting list really depends on federal government funding levels, the date your application was completed, as well as state priority status.
 So Indiana will not be able to communicate exactly how long someone may be on the list.
 It can also change on an almost daily basis.
 The only way a low income, otherwise qualified parent can receive vouchers without going through the waiting list process is by receiving a TANF/IMPACT referral.
 This needs to be issued to them from the Division of Family Resources.
 The parent needs to be a TANF/IMPACT client in order to qualify.
 Lastly, they also must be deemed eligible for a referral by their Indiana Family Case Coordinator.

-Resources and funding is very limited.
+Resources and funding is very limited, the the child care can be free to qualified low income parents.
 Therefore child care vouchers are given on a first come first serve basis.
 No one from the community will be seen unless they have their invitation letter, which is referenced above.
 They also need to have all the paperwork listed on the letter or they may lose their opportunity to enroll.

 Be sure you stay in contact with the state as you apply and even after you are accepted into the Care & Development Fund.
 Indiana’s Children's Bureau notifies those families that are on the waiting list that they are eligible for enrollment.
 So if the state can’t find you then you will miss out.